 CCWG Response:

 The inclusion of the EC consent is required as a legal constraint due to the nature of the Designator model.
-To keep as close as possible to the conclusions of the CCWG Accountability Report, which did not amend the ability for the ICANN Board to remove one of its members, we recommend that the EC consent should be drafted in the Bylaws only as a matter of formality to endorse the Board decision, without any escalation or consultation process.
+To keep as close as possible to the conclusions of the CCWG Accountability Report, which did not amend the ability for the ICANN Board to remove one of its members, we recommend that the EC consent should be drafted in the Bylaws only as a matter of formality to endorse the Board decision, without any escalation

 7. The CCWG proposal was silent on how the Interim Board is to consult with the community to make major decisions.
 We have included a suggestion that the Interim Board shall “(a) consult with the chairs of the Supporting Organizations and Advisory Committees before making major decisions (as if such action were a Rejection Action [as defined in Annex D]) and (b) consult through a community forum (in a manner consistent with the process for a Rejection Action Community Forum pursuant to Section [_] of Annex D)” prior to taking the action.
 Are these the right processes?